-- Proper Storage – When you’re taking a break from camping, make sure your RVs are stored in a cool dry place and make sure that you unload your RVs too before storing it.
+- Proper Storage – When you’re taking a break from camping, make sure you store your RV in a cool dry place and make sure that you unload your RVs too before storing it.

-When replacing Rv tires, the common rule of thumb is anytime between three to six years.
-But it’s not the same case for everybody, the factors that usually affect how often you change an RV tire are as follow;
+When replacing RV tires, the common rule of thumb is anytime between three to six years.
+But it’s not the same case for everybody, the factors that usually affect how often you change an RV tire are as follows:

 - Wear Consideration– Take a good look at your tires and check for obvious signs of wear such as cracking, uneven tread wear, bulges or blisters, etc. As owners, you likely can tell whether your tires need an upgrade.